 Where to Seek Treatment

-When dealing with chest pains and the heart, you want to seek treatment from a Lyme literate doctor who has a proven reputation within the infectious diseases industry, even if they are outside the United States.
+When dealing with chest pains and the heart, you want to seek treatment from a Lyme literate doctor who has a proven reputation within the infectious diseases industry, even if they are outside the United States, Canada, or the UK.
 For example, Lyme Mexico Clinic.
 The cost is less than you think, especially when you compare it to the numerous referrals to various doctors and specialists within the states.

 Not only can they treat Lyme disease, but they can also treat co-infections that may be causing chest pains.
 They have state-of-the-art equipment and technologies in sterile, hospital-like environments.